 MTA sample CREO, PA 233 documents now available

 Under PA 233, an applicant must first contact the local government to verify if it has adopted a compatible renewable energy ordinance (CREO).
 A CREO is an ordinance that provides for the development of utility-scale energy facilities within the local unit of government that is no more restrictive than provisions included in Section 226(8) of PA 233.
 If the local government has adopted a CREO, the applicant must go through the municipality for approval and bypass the commission.
-Working with our legal counsel, MTA now has available a sample CREO, as well as a sample application, escrow policy and escrow affidavit.
-The sample documents are available for MTA members on our “Sample MTA CREO and Documents” webpage (member login is required).
+Working with our legal counsel, MTA has available a sample CREO (updated to reflect the October MPSC order), as well as a sample application (updated in October), escrow policy and escrow affidavit.
+The sample documents are available for MTA members on our “PA 233 Sample and Guidance” webpage (member login is required).
 The escrow documents are extremely important to help ensure the applicant is paying the full cost of processing their application, rather than the township absorbing the costs.

 Note: This is not intended to be legal advice.
 Members should consult with their legal counsel before adopting any of these sample documents.